deplatt/GrinNet/README.md

 ### Node.js
 14. **Open up your favorite IDE that has terminal usage capabilities.
 Navigate back to the directory where you put the cloned GrinNet repository.
 Navigate to the ./PostgreSQL/ directory.**
+15. **Install dependancies found in package.json with 'npm install'**
-15. **Run 'npm app.js' to start up the express (node.js) server.
+16. **Run 'node app.js' to start up the express (node.js) server.
 Feel free to change the port of this express server in ~/config.js.**

-16. **Congrats!
+17. **Congrats!
 You have successfully set up the backend part of GrinNet locally!
 Time to move onto the frontend setup...**

 ## Frontend